orospakr/stream-pump/README.md

 Usage
 =====

-Run the test suite first, to increase confidence of sanity:
+To increase confidence of sanity, run the test suite first:

     $ ./specs.js